-Open-air flow for the laser system is critical.
+Open-air flow for the laser is critical.
 Therefore, Coherent requires clear access to free air within 60 mm of the cooling fans and fins for the laser system.
-The air used to cool the C-20 and C-30 must be clean and free of contaminates.
+The air used to cool the C-40 must be clean and free of contaminates.
 This requirement can be fulfilled by filtering the air at the input to the laser cavity or system equipment.